 The signed and numbered lithographs included five prints that were erotic or offensive depending on whom you asked.

 At the opening of the London exhibition eight of the fourteen lithographs were confiscated by the Vice Squad of Scotland Yard on the grounds of indecency.

-A gallery press release from the time commented:
+A London Arts Gallery press release from the time commented:

 “Lennon’s sex life in the medium of lithography is a poignant comment on a modern society.
 In the last year Lennon has repeatedly attempted to identify himself as an artist beyond Pop music.
 It has brought ridicule on him and his efforts have been scorned.”